watarukumagai-git/opt/peer_review/no2/review_comment.md

-# english review comments
 This paper constructs the prediction method by combining with the CEEMDAN-VMD and DBO-LSTM algorithms for electrical power load forcasting task.
 Moreover, it is verified that the prediction performance of this method is superior to several machine learning algorithms through numerical simulation using wind power data.

 It provides an interesting data through many comparisons, but I think it still needs extensive revisions to be acceptable for publication in terms of originality, creativity, and readability.

-From this reason, the judgement is "D" (Reject).
+From this reason, the judgement is "C" (Rereview after major revision).
 It should be revised according to following major comments and improved as necessary.

-## [Major Comments]
+# [Major Comments]
 ## major comment1 (General)
 What are the originality and creativity of this paper?
 The originality and creativity written in the current manuscript may not reach the level required for publication in this journal for the following reasons:
 - CEEMDAN-VMD, LSTM, and DBO algorithm as elements of the prediction method have been developed in other literature.